Guanidine: Guanidine derivatives

-Guanidines are a group of organic compounds sharing a common functional group with the general structure (R_{1}R_{2}N)(R_{3}R_{4}N)C=N−R_{5}.
+Guanidines are a group of organic compounds sharing a common functional group with the general structure (R1R2N)(R3R4N)C=N\sR5.
 The central bond within this group is that of an imine, and the group is related structurally to amidines and ureas.
 Examples of guanidines are arginine, triazabicyclodecene, saxitoxin, and creatine.

+One technique for persubstituted guanidine synthesis converts a urea to the diaminodichloride with phosgene and then uses the product to alkylate another amine.